How to dispute bank charges: A step-by-step guide

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

 Have you ever glanced at your bank statement and spotted a charge you don't recognize?
 You're not alone.
-In this digital age of mobile banking, it's easy to overlook the occasional odd fee.
+In this age of mobile banking, it's easy to overlook the occasional odd fee.
 But those unexpected charges are precisely why you should closely monitor your statements.

 If you spot something fishy, it's time to initiate a bank dispute.
 This process involves challenging a charge or fee by asking your bank to take a second look.
-Let's dive into how you can identify and dispute these pesky fees, potentially putting money back in your pocket.

 Understanding bank fees